Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 4. Useful in various influential organizations

-This is one of the few languages with a wide-reaching impact and a global language.
+This is one of the few languages with wide-reaching impact and global status.

 French is among the six official languages of the United Nations, along with Arabic, Russian, Spanish, English, and Chinese.
 French and English are the two working languages of the UN Secretariat and are used in daily professional exchanges.

-French is part of many international bodies.
+French is a working language of many international bodies.
 E.g., NATO, the European Union, UNESCO, the African Union, the International Red Cross, the International Olympic Committee, international courts, and more.

 It is the official language in the three cities that host the EU institutions: Strasbourg, Brussels, and Luxembourg.